 Lessons learned while pitching a business venture to VC partners and investors.
 Encompassing my unique entrepreneurial journey and the truth behind the #startuplife.
-Before we begin, let's get the acronyms out of the way!
-VC stands for venture capital and P&L stands for profit and loss.

 When I set out to begin Leon, I knew one thing - I wanted to work in business but struggled to find clothes that made me feel confident while doing so.
 With little to no knowledge or experience in the tech and fashion industry, I ventured to conceptualize Leon, an eCommerce petite women's clothing brand.
 Through collaborations with my passionate team, YouTube videos, university courses, mentorship sessions and real time trial and error, I learned about business management, design making, supply chain operations and the inevitable ups and downs that the entrepreneurial journey ushers.